 Mandatory rest breaks for those who drive truck might be coming to an end if the Trump administration gets their way

-After the Obama administration issued a mandatory half-hour rest period for truck drivers 7 years ago, the trucking industry has since worked tirelessly to nullify the rule.
+After the Obama administration issued a mandatory half-hour rest breaks for truck drivers 7 years ago, the trucking industry has since worked tirelessly to nullify the rule.
 Instead, they want to give states more malleability in the way CDC licenses are given out.

 It should be noted that the Transportation Department has endeavored to make service hours more flexible for truck drivers, something the trucking industry has no objections to.